Project-OSRM/osrm-backend/README.md

     docker run -t -v "${PWD}:/data" osrm/osrm-backend osrm-extract -p /opt/car.lua /data/berlin-latest.osm.pbf

+If you get a permission denied error check the file permissions if it doesn't help then disable selinux in our system

 The flag `-v "${PWD}:/data"` creates the directory `/data` inside the docker container and makes the current working directory `"${PWD}"` available there.
 The file `/data/berlin-latest.osm.pbf` inside the container is referring to `"${PWD}/berlin-latest.osm.pbf"` on the host.

     docker run -t -v "${PWD}:/data" osrm/osrm-backend osrm-partition /data/berlin-latest.osrm